Introduction

 (3) Logic micro-operations

-The above micro-operations performed by a CPU can be broadly classified into two group for the simplicity –
+The above micro-operations performed by a CPU can be broadly classified into two groups for simplicity –

-• These micro-operations involve use of registers for input and output.
+• These micro-operations involve the use of registers for input and output.

-• All the registers are connected with one another using a common Bus that transfer information from one register to another.
+• This micro-operation simply transfers binary information from one register to another.
+For this, all the registers are connected using a common Bus that transfers information from one register to another.
 The content of the selected register is placed on the BUS, and the content of the bus is loaded into register R1 by activating its load control input.

-The transfer from bus to register can be expressed symbolically as :-
+The transfer from bus to register can be expressed symbolically as:- R1 ← BUS.

 • The information does not change during these micro-operations.